UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 And in fact, in recent versions, all the Python standard library functions (like ``open()``) can take *either* a string *or* a ``Path`` object.
 So this code is actually preventing a perfectly reasonable use!

-If you do need a string path (for instance, to save it in a file, or pass it to a non-python system), you can use the ``os.fspath`` function to make a string path our of anything that is supported by the propocol.
+If you do need a string path (for instance, to save it in a file, or pass it to a non-python system), you can use the ``os.fspath`` function to make a string path out of anything that is supported by the propocol.

 pylint hint
 -----------

-A number of folks (Including me) used a few short names in places where it made sense -- particually the tests.
+A number of folks (Including me) used a few short names in places where it made sense -- particularly the tests.
 But pylint doesn't like that.

 Kelton found a nice solution: Putting this in a ``.pylintrc`` file: